No pedicure appointment, no problem! These easy steps are all it takes to whip feet and nails into sandal-ready shape with our at-home pedicure tips

-2 With super-fine grit, Margaret Dabbs’ Professional Foot File is like microdermabrasion for hard skin (concentrate on the heels and balls of your feet and the edges of your toes).
-Alternatively, her Foot Scrub gets in-between toes, too – use on dry skin to maximise its scrubbing power then rinse off.
+2. Soak your feet in warm water for several minutes to really soften the skin and cuticles.
+Choose a fine foot file to buff away hard skin (concentrate on the heels and balls of your feet and the edges of your toes).
+An exfoliating salt scrub gets between toes, too – use on dry heels and soles to maximise its scrubbing power, then rinse off.

-4 Now the fun part: colour!
-Wipe away any moisturiser residue from nails then apply base coat (non-negotiable to prevent staining).
-If your first coat of colour looks patchy, don’t stress – a second coat will even it out nicely.
-Noticed pesky bubbles in previous pedis?
+5. Now the fun part: nail polish!
+Wipe away any moisturiser residue from nails, then apply a base coat (non-negotiable to prevent staining and it will also prolong the life of your polish).
+Use toe separators or failing that, tissue paper between your toes to make painting your nails easier.
+If your first coat of nail varnish looks patchy, don’t stress – a second coat will even it out nicely.
+Noticed pesky bubbles in previous pedicures?
 Instead of shaking the bottle to mix it, tip it upside down and roll between palms.

-5 Shaky hands?
-Fix mistakes with this neat tip – after painting each toe, dip an angled make-up brush (like this cheapie from Diego Dalla Palma) into nail polish remover and trace it around nails to clean up any polish that’s spread onto skin – genius!
+6. If you have shaky hands, fix mistakes with this neat tip – after painting each toe, dip an angled make-up brush into nail polish remover and trace it around nails to clean up any polish that’s spread onto skin.